- Biological Sciences

 - Pharmaceuticals.

 We also have an extensive number of partner institutions that offer placements exclusively to Surrey students, giving you access to research laboratories across the world.
-Our partner institutions include:
+Explore your options via our search tool and find out more about our current partner universities and organisations.

-You can also develop your transferrable skills by working in other fields, such as scientific communications, marketing and data analysis.
+You can also develop your transferrable skills by working in other fields, such as scientific communications, marketing, and data analysis.

 Applying for placements